aimar115/BrowserExtensionsInventory/README.md

 # MECM Browser extensions inventory

-The Inventory-BrowserExtensions.ps1 script queries the selected profile paths to find installed browser extensions and write them into a custom WMI class to be picked up by ConfigMgr Hardware Inventory
+The Inventory-BrowserExtensions.ps1 script queries the selected profile paths to find installed browser extensions and writes them into a custom WMI class to be picked up by ConfigMgr Hardware Inventory

  Author:  Kevin Saucier